 Based on the Crop Type, the Electric Off-Highway Vehicle market is segmented into:

-The noise control and emission regulations for the off-highway equipment have been constantly upgrading at the regional levels.
-As per the EU’s emission regulations, particulate matter (PM) and NOx levels for electric off-highway vehicles have been considerably reduced by nearly 97.2% and 95.7%, respectively, i.e., from Stage I to Stage V. In the same way, according to the US EPA norms, these levels have seen a downgrowth of nearly 96.2% and 95.6% respectively, i.e., from Tier I to Tier IV.
-Also, countries like Japan, China, India and South Korea are expected to follow these norms along with the US and EU standards.
+The noise control and emission regulations for the off-highway equipment have been constantly upgraded at the regional levels.
+As per the EU’s emission regulations, particulate matter (PM) and NOx levels for electric off-highway vehicles have been considerably reduced by nearly 97.2% and 95.7%, respectively, i.e., from Stage I to Stage V. In the same way, according to the US EPA norms, these levels have seen a down growth of nearly 96.2% and 95.6% respectively, i.e., from Tier I to Tier IV.
+Also, countries like Japan, China, India, and South Korea are expected to follow these norms along with the US and EU standards.

-The leading equipment manufacturers like Volvo CE, Caterpillar, JCB and Hitachi Construction have a proper mix of products for the electric off-highway vehicles.
-They are also taking up the R&D activities in order to introduce the battery-electric off-highway vehicles that comes with high battery power output and capacity in the coming years.
+The leading equipment manufacturers like Volvo CE, Caterpillar, JCB, and Hitachi Construction have a proper mix of products for electric off-highway vehicles.
+They are also taking up R&D activities in order to introduce battery-electric off-highway vehicles that come with high battery power output and capacity in the coming years.
 Thus, the demand for battery-electric off-highway vehicles is estimated to grow with the growing stringency of desired operational efficiency and emission regulation.

 2. Based on Battery Capacity: the largest market share is expected to be held by <50hp power output.

-Based on component, the Electric Off-Highway Vehicle market is segmented into-
+Based on components, the Electric Off-Highway Vehicle market is segmented into-

 • <50 kWh • 50–200 kWh